tanelpoder/catbench/README.md

 ## CatBench

-A formal announcement of the CatBench (Postgres-based) similarity search app is coming soon!
-You can already test it out yourself, installation steps are below.
+You can already test this app out yourself, installation steps are below.

 Here are a few screenshots of the similarity search and recommendation engine app (for cats!) in action: